AustinWise/austinwise.github.com/input/posts/2025-07-27-source-generator.md

 LLM generating exactly what you want.

-To start with, I create a [sample program](https://github.com/AustinWise/SepCsvSourceGenerator/blob/agentic/SampleCsvCode/Program.cs) showing the expected input and output of the of my source generator.
+To start with, I create a [sample program](https://github.com/AustinWise/SepCsvSourceGenerator/blob/agentic/SampleCsvCode/Program.cs) showing the expected input and output of my source generator.
 It took several iterations of this sample program to get the agent to generate what I wanted.
-This process reveled that I was not entirely clear about my intent with for the generator.
+This process revealed that I was not entirely clear about my intent for the generator.
 For example, the initial version was not clear on what would happen if a column was missing from the CSV file.
 I added comments to the file and additional types of CSV columns to illustrate what I wanted and why.